How Internet of Things Wireless Sensor Networks Can Benefit From Multi-Sensor Platforms

 Some people like dogs or cats, but my family has always been a cat family.
 We have one important rule to keep us from graduating to a “crazy” cat family.
 We are not allowed to have more cats than we have family members.
 Sometimes we don’t want limits, but we still have to have them to keep things from getting out of hand.
 The same principle applies to the Internet of Things (IoT).
 While I do think many IoT devices are a bit overboard, their sensors are adopting simplicity.
 Right now almost every IoT gizmo has its own array of sensors that measure properties ranging from ambient temperature to vibrations.
 That could change in the near future, as some inventors are working on multi-sensor platforms.
 These integrated sensor solutions pack a wide array of commonly used sensors to investigate their environments.
 Consolidated sensors like this will allow devices to gather data from one physical location, and could even give appliances awareness of each other.
-Advantageously, these sensor packages could reduce complexity, cost, and care for both the end user and the designer of IoT gadgets.
+Advantageously, these sensor packages could reduce complexity, cost, and care for both the end user and the of IoT gadgets.

 What is a Multi-Sensor Platform?